-Regional Hospice and Palliative Care has provided comfort and compassion for those with life-limiting illness since 1983.
+Regional Hospice has provided comfort and compassion for those with life-limiting illness since 1983.
 Located in Danbury, CT we are dedicated to provide in-home or in-patient hospice care as well as palliative care to Greater Monroe individuals and families.
 For 24 hours a day and 7 days a week, we provide compassion, peace and dignity for your loved one in need of end-of-life care.

 Do you have a question?
 Reach out, we can help.